ajcr/IntervalAlgebra/README.md

 ## Future work

 Given more time and fewer distractions, I'll implement more of Python's object protocol for the class (hashing, pickling, alternative constructors).
 There should also be options for intervals to be open or half-open.
-A good goal would be to recreate all of functionality for the interval type from the excellent [*intervaltree*](https://github.com/chaimleib/intervaltree) project by chaimleib.
+A good goal would be to recreate all of the functionality from the interval type in the excellent [*intervaltree*](https://github.com/chaimleib/intervaltree) project by chaimleib.